 This list contains people like Alec Guinness and Robin Gibb.

 This list answers the questions, "Which celebrities have died from liver cancer?" and "Which famous people died due to liver cancer?"These notable liver cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has liver cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Sir Alec Guinness, CH CBE was an English actor.
-After an early career on the stage he was featured in several of the Ealing Comedies, including The Ladykillers and Kind Hearts and Coronets in which he played eight different characters.
-He is also known for his six collaborations with David Lean: Herbert Pocket in Great Expectations, Fagin in Oliver Twist, Col. Nicholson in The Bridge on the River Kwai, Prince Faisal in Lawrence of Arabia, Yevgraf in Doctor Zhivago, and Professor Godbole in A Passage to India.
+- Sir Alec Guinness, (born 2 April 1914 – 5 August 2000) was an English actor.
+After an early career on the stage, Guinness was featured in several of the Ealing Comedies, including The Ladykillers and Kind Hearts and Coronets in which he played nine different characters.
+He is known for his six collaborations with David Lean: Herbert Pocket in Great Expectations (1946), Fagin in Oliver Twist (1948), Col. Nicholson in The Bridge on the River Kwai (1957, for which he won the Academy Award for Best Actor), Prince Faisal in Lawrence of Arabia (1962), General Yevgraf Zhivago in Doctor Zhivago (1965), and Professor Godbole in A Passage to India (1984).
 He is also known for his portrayal of... more

 - Age: Dec. at 86 (1914-2000)

 Doug HenningDouglas James Henning (May 3, 1947 – February 7, 2000) was a Canadian magician, illusionist, escape artist and politician.... more